TimerErTim/lofs/.rules/project-overview.md

 1. User navigates to the deployed site
 2. User is presented with a login form
-3. After entering the correct password, notes are displayed
+3. After entering the correct password, notes are decrypted client-side
 4. User can navigate between different notes
 5. Session persists for 30 days or until logout